 Let’s use an example of good health.
 Does it feel good when you look at someone who is super fit and say, “I could never look that good.”
 Your inner guidance system, the voice of your higher self, will instantly disagree with this thought, therefore giving you a negative emotion.

 Every negative emotion you feel is an indication that you are not focusing in a direction that will create the future you want.
-Because you are condemning yourself – you could never look that good – when the broader part of you is instead thinking, yes, I AM that fit already, and it feels really good.
+Because you are condemning yourself – you could never look that good – when the broader part of you is instead of thinking, yes, I AM that fit already, and it feels really good.

 Instead of jealousy, use envy.
 Envy usually means “resentful longing,” but instead, you can make it an optimistic longing.
 A motivated longing, knowing that you can achieve what they have achieved.
 Believing in yourself.
 Comparing in this way can be extremely empowering.